baffahx/aio-project/ReadMe.md

 ## E-commerce Website
-A complete e-commerce website with HTML, CSS and JAVASCRIPT ,also using PHP and MYSQLi during the process to maintain a database...!!!
+A complete e-commerce website with HTML, CSS and JAVASCRIPT ,also using PHP and MYSQLi during the process to maintain a database.

 ### Features of this Ecommerce Website